Making this Recipe? Don't forget to snap a beauty shot, share it on Instagram and tag/mention @taste.of.good

 Mhhh Bone Broth…

-I make mine in the pressure cooker.
+I make my Chicken Souse in the pressure cooker.
 It’s faster, and it leaves the chicken fall-off-the-bone tender.
 It also extracts so much goodness out of the chicken bones.
 It’s like bone broth meets spicy chicken soup.
 Once the Souse is sufficiently cooled in your fridge, it will gelatinize.
 Don’t be afraid of this jiggle.
 This is precisely what it should be doing.
 It’s from the gelatin in the bones, cartilage and connective tissues.
 This is the good stuff that is so healing for your gut and why bone broth is such a health booster.
 Once you heat your Souse it goes back to delicious liquid form.
+In case you love spicy soups as much as I do be sure to check out my Panang Curry Soup with Chicken, Kale and Sweet Potato.
+It’s thicker and creamier, since it’s got coconut milk in it so it isn’t a clear brothy soup like this Bahamian Chicken Souse but it is soul warming and delicious as well.

 Recipe Share + Comment